IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2013_Volume_1.md

 ## <a id="infragistics-document-engine"></a>Infragistics Document Engine
-### <a id="using-document-engines"></a>Using Document Engines from Infragistics ASP.NET and Ignite UI together workaround
+### <a id="using-document-engines"></a>Using Document Engines from Infragistics ASP.NET and %%ProductName%% together workaround

-Using both the Infragistics ASP.NET and Ignite UI documents assemblies together causes namespace conflict exceptions.
+Using both the Infragistics ASP.NET and %%ProductName%% documents assemblies together causes namespace conflict exceptions.

-To resolve this issue, reference either the documents assemblies from Infragistics ASP.NET or the documents assemblies from Ignite UI in your application.
+To resolve this issue, reference either the documents assemblies from Infragistics ASP.NET or the documents assemblies from %%ProductName%% in your application.
 The documents libraries within these assemblies are the same and can be used to replace one another.

-## <a id="mvc-mobile-wrappers"></a>Ignite UI ASP.NET MVC Mobile Wrappers
+## <a id="mvc-mobile-wrappers"></a>%%ProductName%% ASP.NET MVC Mobile Wrappers
 ### <a id="mvc-popup-mobile-control-requirements"></a>The ASP.NET MVC Popup Mobile control requires jQuery Mobile version 1.2

 The popup widget is introduced in jQuery Mobile version 1.2.
 If you want to use the Popup MVC wrapper use a jQuery Mobile version higher or equal to 1.2.